psztyvivien/Embedded-systems-programming/README.md

-# Embedded-systems-programming
+# Embedded systems programming

-# This project is for demonstration purposes only.
+This project is for demonstration purposes only!
 Not licensed for reuse.